 Painting a Child’s Rocking Chair

 Once the chair is sanded, cleaned and primed we can get moving with paint.
 Throw up a tarp/ drop cloth and grab your paint.
-This vintage rocker is being painted with Vintage Lace by Kristi Keuhl Pure Home Paint.
-Vintage lace is a creamy off-white.
-An added bonus, when painting furniture, especially when it comes to painting children’s furniture, is the paint is non-toxic, VOC free and 100% safe.
+This vintage rocker is being painted in a creamy off-white furniture paint.
+You can find great quality furniture paint online HERE.
+An added bonus, when painting furniture, especially when it comes to painting children’s furniture, you want to make sure to use a quality non-toxic furniture paint.

 Also, grab your HomeRight Finish Max Super paint sprayer, because this will make you hate spindles just a little bit less.
 Flip the rocking chair over and spray the underside first.

 Using the HomeRight Finish Max extra paint sprayer makes it easy to spray from above and below and any necessary angle.
 I feel like Wyatt Earp when I spray because I have a little more fun than maybe I should.
 Click here for more paint sprayer projects and tutorials: Paint Sprayer.

 See this paint sprayer in action when it adds a metallic glaze to a painted dresser here: Metallic painted dresser.
 If you are unsure of how to clean your paint sprayer when done then make sure to check out How to Clean a Paint Sprayer.

 For a super soft finish make sure to lightly sand in between each coat.
 Then wipe away with a clean lint-free cloth to keep it clean.
 I lightly sand in between both coats of primer, as well as both coats of paint, using added pressure to the edges for a distressed look.
 After two coats, the painted rocking chair is sealed using a clear protective sealer.

 Here is a full tutorial with VIDEO showing how I seal my painted furniture projects: Sealing Painted Furniture